 FLAMMABLE VAPORS ARE A SAFETY HAZARD.
-The pilot light on a propane appliance can ignite vapors from gasoline, paint thinners, and other flammable liquids.
-Be sure to store flammable liquids outdoors or in an area of the building containing no propane appliances.
+A pilot light on your propane appliance can ignite vapors from gasoline, paint thinners, and other flammable liquids.
+Be sure to store and use flammable liquids outdoors or in an area of the building containing no propane appliances.

 DON'T RISK IT!
-If you cannot operate any part of the propane system, or if you think an appliance or other device is not working right, call a qualified professional for assistance.
+If you cannot operate any part of your propane system, or if you think an appliance or other device is not working properly, call your propane retailer or qualified professional for assistance.

 GAS CAN LEAK THROUGH AN OPEN GAS LINE.
-If you disconnect an appliance from a gas line or are otherwise aware of an open gas line, be sure to contact your propane retailer or qualified professional to close, cap or plug the open gas line.
+If you disconnect an appliance from a gas line or are otherwise aware of an open gas line, be sure to contact your propane retailer or a qualified professional to close, cap or plug the open gas line.